Volunteer in Sri Lanka

 Please be aware there is a curfew at 8.00 pm every night for all volunteers.
 This curfew is in place to ensure the safety of our volunteers.
 Volunteers who wish to go out past 8.00 pm must discuss this with the local staff and arrange alternative accommodation for that night.

 Volunteers on the Elephant Conservation project are accommodated onsite in a volunteer camp located 15 minutes from the entrance of the Wasgamuwa National Park.
-Volunteers can expect to share a room with 2 - 6 other volunteers of the same gender and all bedrooms are provided with electric fans and mosquito nets.
-The volunteer house within the camp has solar power (24/7) with western bathrooms and is located 10 minutes from the nearest village.
+Volunteers can expect to share a room with two - six other volunteers of the same gender and all bedrooms are provided with electric fans and mosquito nets.
+The volunteer house within the camp has solar power (24/7) with western bathrooms and is located ten minutes from the nearest village.

 “This project is so rewarding and I highly recommend it to anyone.
 I will always remember the smiles of all the elderly people in the home and playing my music and dancing to them.” - Cathy Binua (Teaching Volunteer in Sri Lanka)